 Template EU TLAC2 exists in two versions, EU TLAC2a and EU TLAC2b.
 TLAC2a captures all funding that is pari passu or junior to MREL-eligible instruments, including own funds and other capital instruments.
 EU TLAC2b captures only own funds and liabilities eligible to meet the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45f of that Directive.

-In accordance with Article 13(2) of this Regulation, entities that are not subject to the obligation to comply with the requirement of Article 92b of Regulation (EU) No 575/2013, but are subject to the obligation to comply with the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45f of that Directive can choose whether they use EU TLAC2a or EU TLAC2b to comply with the disclosure requirement set out in point (b) of Article 45i(3) of Directive 2014/59/EU.
+In accordance with Article 13(2) of this Regulation, entities that are not subject to the obligation to comply with the requirement of Article 92b of Regulation (EU) No 575/2013, but are subject to the obligation to comply with the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45f of that Directive can choose whether they use EU TLAC2a or EU TLAC2b to comply with the disclosure requirement set out in Article 45i(3), point (b), of Directive 2014/59/EU.

 From the date of application of Article 45i(3) of Directive 2014/59/EU, issuing entities shall disclose under template TLAC2a liabilities potentially eligible for meeting the internal MREL and internal TLAC requirements.
 Before that date, issuing entities shall disclose liabilities potentially eligible for meeting the internal TLAC requirement.